 The much-touted original project architect, Frank Gehry, was dropped in order to "value-engineer" the Barclays Center arena, designed by the firm Ellerbe Becket, which designed Conseco Fieldhouse in Indianapolis, with a pre-rusted metal "skin" by SHoP, a buzzy New York firm.
 SHoP is also designing the first residential tower, which would be the tallest building ever built via modular construction.

 Early reviews of the arena have ranged from rhapsodic to mixed, though mostly positive.
 Still, it's difficult to evaluate the entire unbuilt arena block, much less the full project.
-Initial arena operations provoked a couple of surprises: less traffic than feared, but a shut down of one major street, at least in the early weeks, and leaking bass
+Initial arena operations provoked some surprises: less traffic than feared, but drivers and limos inundating residential streets, and leaking bass

 from certain concerts.
 There's still labor unrest, as the photo below indicates.